cloudflare/chanfana/README.md

 router.original.get('/todos/:id', ({ params }) => new Response(`Todo #${params.id}`))
 ```

-This endpoint will still be accessible, but will not be shown in the schema
+This endpoint will still be accessible, but will not be shown in the schema.

 ## Feedback and contributions

-Currently this package is maintained by the [Cloudflare Radar Team](https://radar.cloudflare.com/) and features are prioritized
-based on future Radar needs
+Currently this package is maintained by the [Cloudflare Radar Team](https://radar.cloudflare.com/) and features are prioritized based on the Radar roadmap.

-Nonetheless you can still open pull requests or issues in this repository and they will get addressed
+Nonetheless you can still open pull requests or issues in this repository and they will get reviewed.

 You can also talk to us in the [Cloudflare Community](https://community.cloudflare.com/) or the [Radar Discord Channel](https://discord.com/channels/595317990191398933/1035553707116478495)